center-for-threat-informed-defense/summiting-the-pyramid/docs/levels/ephemeral.rst

 **Description**: Observables that are trivial for an adversary to change, or that change even without adversary intervention.

 Ephemeral values capture the context of what is currently happening to a user, process, or system.
 These observables include process IDs, hash values, domain names, filenames, and others.
-While these observables offer high  :ref:`precision <Precision>`, they are often easy to evade.
+While these observables offer high :ref:`accuracy <Accuracy>`, they are often easy to evade.

 **Why are these observables the lowest level?**